RA-Rob/rift/README.md

 # Chasm

+Ansible-based deployment system for Rocky Linux 9 and RHEL 9 environments.

+## Overview

-Chasm is an Ansible-based deployment management tool for Rocky Linux 9 and RHEL 9 systems.
-It provides a streamlined approach to deploying and managing both bare metal and cloud environments.
+Chasm is a deployment automation system that provides a standardized way to deploy and configure systems in both bare metal and cloud environments.
+It includes preflight checks, system configuration, and deployment capabilities.

 ## Features